Paolo Roversi

 PR

 It is always the encounter.
-Photography is something happens in that moment between two people, and it’s fragile, sacred, and unpredictable.
-And I don’t think of it as only taking a picture.
-The photograph contains both of us: a lot of me, a lot of the subject, and we’re crossing into each other.
-That is the genetic make up of a true image.
+Photography is something that happens in the moment between two people, and it’s fragile, sacred, and unpredictable.
+I don’t think of it as simply taking a picture.
+The photograph contains both of us: a lot of me, a lot of the subject—we cross into each other.
+That is the genetic makeup of a true image.

 EO